Just-Hilman/diabetesPredictionDeployment/README.md

 # diabetesPredictionDeployment

-Application that can help predict wheter a woman has diabetes or not
+Application that can help predict whether a woman has diabetes or not

 ### Configure